CWBudde/go-dws-lsp/PLAN.md

   - [x] Verify error messages are clear and helpful
   - [x] Test prepareRename returns error for non-renameable symbols
   - [x] Verify client shows error dialog

-- [ ] **11.15 Manually test rename operation in VSCode**
-  - [ ] Open DWScript file in VSCode
-  - [ ] Place cursor on local variable
-  - [ ] Press F2 or right-click → Rename Symbol
-  - [ ] Verify rename dialog appears with current name pre-filled
-  - [ ] Type new name and press Enter
-  - [ ] Verify all occurrences in file are updated
-  - [ ] Test rename across multiple open files
-  - [ ] Test rename in unopened files (should still work via workspace search)
-  - [ ] Test rename with Ctrl+Z (undo should revert all files)
-  - [ ] Verify rename preview (if supported by client)

 **Outcome**: Users can rename symbols with F2, and all references across the workspace are updated automatically, with validation to prevent renaming keywords and built-ins.